-The ACP’s first recommendation centers on weight loss for people who are overweight and obese.
 The link between excess weight and sleep apnea is well established.
-People who are overweight have extra tissue in the back of their throat, which can fall down over the airway and block the flow of air into the lungs while they sleep.
+People who are overweight are more likely to have extra tissue in the back of their throat, which can fall down over the airway and block the flow of air into the lungs while they sleep.

 The ACP also strongly recommends continuous positive airway pressure, or CPAP.
 This is typically the first-line treatment for people with sleep apnea, because weight loss can be so hard to achieve.
 CPAP is a mask or device that fits over the nose and mouth.
 It blows air into the airways to keep them open at night.

 CPAP works well—but not everyone who needs it is willing to commit to wearing the clunky apparatus.
 Half or more of people who try CPAP don’t stick with the treatment, research has found.
 It takes some getting used to.
 The good news is, changes to the technology are making CPAP much easier to tolerate.
 When CPAP therapy was introduced, it was one-size-fits-all.
 As we’re looking for more ways to improve patients’ ability to use it, there are a whole variety of mask styles being developed.

 Another alternative to CPAP is an oral appliance.
 These plastic inserts fit into the mouth and prevent the tongue and tissues in the back of the throat from collapsing over the airway during sleep.

 CPAP and oral appliances work well, but they’re not cures for sleep apnea.
 The only sure way to rid yourself of the condition for good is to either lose weight or have surgery to remove excess tissue from the palate or throat.
 Surgery can have side effects, which is why it’s usually viewed as a last resort.
 But if you can’t tolerate CPAP or oral appliances and you’re struggling to lose weight, it is an option.